 The Company has incurred losses and generated negative cash flows from operations since inception.
-As of January 31, 2021, the Company had an accumulated deficit of \$283.8 million.
-The Company has partially financed its operations through revenue, and as of January 31, 2021 the Company has completed several rounds of equity financing with net proceeds totaling \$259.8 million.
-As of January 31, 2021, the Company had outstanding borrowings under its revolving line of credit facility of \$24.9 million.
+As of January 31, 2021 and April 30, 2021 (unaudited), the Company had an accumulated deficit of \$283.8 million and \$298.4 million, respectively.
+The Company has partially financed its operations through revenue, and as of January 31, 2021 and April 30, 2021 (unaudited), the Company has completed several rounds of equity financing with net proceeds totaling \$259.8 million.
+As of January 31, 2021 and April 30, 2021 (unaudited), the Company had outstanding borrowings under its revolving line of credit facility of \$24.9 million and \$25.0 million, respectively.

-As of January 31, 2020 and 2021, the Company had \$18.2 million and \$56.8 million in cash, cash equivalents and short-term investments, respectively.
-The Company believes its existing cash, cash equivalents and short-term investments and cash provided by sales of its product offerings will be sufficient to meet its projected operating requirements for at least 12 months from the date of issuance of these consolidated financial statements.
+As of January 31, 2020 and 2021 and April 30, 2021 (unaudited), the Company had \$18.2 million, \$56.8 million and \$53.4 million in cash, cash equivalents and short-term investments, respectively.
+The

+Company believes its existing cash, cash equivalents and short-term investments and cash provided by sales of its product offerings will be sufficient to meet its projected operating requirements for at least 12 months from the date of issuance of these consolidated financial statements.
 As a result of the Company's growth plans, the Company expects that losses and negative cash flows from operations may continue in the foreseeable future.